 The massive grey granite columns supporting the portico weigh sixty tons each.
 They are thirty-nine feet tall, five feet in diameter and made from Egyptian stone.
 The columns were transported by wooden sleds from their quarry to the Nile River.
 From there they made their way by barge to Alexandria where they were shipped across the Mediterranean to the ancient port city of Ostia.
 From Ostia, the columns came up the Tiber River to Rome on barges.

 The large bronze doors that lead to the inner chamber of the Pantheon were at one time plated with gold.
 Although the current bronze doors, which measure twenty-two feet high are considered to be ancient they are not the original doors of the Pantheon.
 The bronze doors that presently adorn the Pantheon were made too small for the door frames and have been in place since about the 15th century.

 The Pantheon stands guard to the Piazza della Rotonda.
 This open square is a hub of activity and a gathering point for visitors and locals alike.

 The interior of the Pantheon is circular with the diameter across the room measuring 142 feet, the same distance as the height from the floor to the oculus.
-In the 6th century the Vatican began using the Pantheon as a church and to this day masses are still held here.
+In the 6th century, the Vatican began using the Pantheon as a church and to this day masses are still held here.
 The Pantheon is also a popular venue for weddings and if you happen onto one while you’re visiting, it will be quite the spectacle to witness.
-The interior walls of the Pantheon contain a number of high altars, apses and tombs.
+The interior walls of the Pantheon contain several high altars, apses, and tombs.
 Some of Rome’s most notable citizens are buried here including two Kings; Vittorio Emanuele II and Umberto I. The famous painter Raphael and composer Arcangelo Corelli are also entombed here.
-The walls of the Pantheon contain a number of paintings the most famous of which is the “Annunciation” by Melozzo da Forli.
+The walls of the Pantheon contain numerous paintings the most famous of which is the “Annunciation” by Melozzo da Forli.

 Ciao for now.